Meet Dean: Sailor, Singer, Board President

 Posted in Adopt A Singer | Leave a comment

-To “adopt” John as part of our Adopt a Singer program, click here:
+To “adopt” Michael as part of our Adopt a Singer program, click here:

 To read more singer profiles in our Adopt a Singer campaign, click here.